 - Great source of various vitamins and minerals

-- Storage: Allow the congee to cool completely, then transfer to an airtight containers, and keep in the refrigerator for up to 3 days.
+- Allow the congee to cool completely, then transfer to an airtight containers, and keep in the refrigerator for up to 3 days.
 Store condiments and toppings separately and add when the caldo is ready to serve.

 Listed below are all the ingredients you will need: